History of Wrigley Field: Construction of the bleachers (1937)

-Be that as it may, construction went on behind a temporary fence during the summer, and the finished product was unveiled on September 4, in time for the last month of the season.
+Construction went on behind a temporary fence during the summer, and the finished product was unveiled on September 4, in time for the last month of the season.
 Bill Veeck's famous ivy was planted not long after, but it would be another year before it fully took hold.
 According to his own autobiography, Veeck as in Wreck, he planted Bittersweet, which would grow quickly, and also the more famous Boston ivy, which would eventually take over.
 Another part of the arboretum was to be a series of Chinese elms on the large "stairsteps" up to the scoreboard, as well as one apiece in the little triangle at the top of each "well".
 According to Veeck's biography, that plan did not fare so well as the winds kept blowing the leaves off.
 Management finally gave up "after about twenty tries", so the trees are long gone, leaving just the large bare steps and (until 2006) the little flat triangular supports at the tops of the "wells".
 According to Veeck, the trees themselves were inexpensive, but the special construction for them in the bleachers cost about $200,000.

 Another mistake was constructing bleachers in straightaway center field: The batters could easily lose sight of the ball in the white shirts worn by spectators on sunny days, because the wall was not high enough to provide a full batter's background by itself.
 Various methods were tried to get around this.
 At one time a flat canopy was extended over the area, to try to put the spectators in shadow, but that was ineffective (the 2005–2006 reconstruction would to some extent revisit that concept).
 For a while in the mid-1960s, a screen was attached to the top of the wall and the ivy twined its way up.
 Batters and bleacher fans disliked it, and it was removed after a couple of seasons.
 Later, for a number of years, a green tarp covered those seats.

 After generally being closed to spectators sometime in the late 1940s or early 1950s, the last time those three problem sections were used for baseball was during the 1962 All-Star game.
 The seats continued to be used for other events such as football and soccer, during the years when the Chicago Bears and the Chicago Sting played their games here.